-The accompanying consolidated financial statements include the consolidated accounts of Matinas BioPharma Holdings Inc. "Holdings" and its wholly owned subsidiaries, Matinas BioPharma Inc. and Matinas BioPharma Nanotechnologies, Inc. (formerly known as Aquarius Biotechnologies, Inc.) the operational subsidiaries of Holdings.
+The accompanying consolidated financial statements include the consolidated accounts of Holdings and its wholly owned subsidiaries, BioPharma Inc., and Nanotechnologies, the operational subsidiaries of Holdings.
 The accompanying consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and reflect the operations of the Company and its wholly-owned subsidiaries.
 All intercompany transactions have been eliminated in consolidation.